 Another reason Lee believes Air Liquide is making inroads into the market is that it supports the industry in other ways other than just providing gases.

 “Air Liquide supports WABA – the Western Australian Brewing Association,” he said.
-“We try and support a lot of the brewers who start have a launch.
+“We try and support a lot of the brewers who are starting.
 Although some would argue gas is a small part of the process, it is a very important part.”

 “We offer cost-effective safe solutions and are able to provide the right product, at the right time and the right price,” he said.
 “We’ve got fantastic aftersales service and logistics solutions to provide any type of gas delivery – whether it be in cylinders, skid tanks, mini-bulk or bulk vessels.
 All ALIGAL™ products we supply to breweries and wineries are of food-grade quality and our CO2 is FSSC 22000-certified, guaranteeing maximum quality and food safety.”